NibbleHalfebyte/livestream_with_jetson/README.md

-# Video Game Capture with a NVIDIA Jetson Nano: Internet live streaming and compressed recording
+Video Game Capture with a NVIDIA Jetson Nano: Internet live streaming and compressed recording This script is to live stream captured video games to Twitch TV.
+You need an payed Twitch account or Amazon Prime to stream.
+You can parallel record the stream to a storage device.
-Linux shell script for video live streaming to Twitch, YouTube and Facebook with a NVIDIA Jetson Nano embedded computer
+Streaming to YouTube or Facebook should work, too.
+But you will have to modify the script on your own.
+The script makes use of Gstreamer and the RTMP protocol for network transfer.
+So every ingest server provider with RTMP should work.
 For first steps you will need a NVDIA Jetson Nano 4 GB with preinstalled, hardware accelerated GStreamer.
 I used JetPack 4.5.1, and a 15 bucks Macro Silicon HDMI to USB video capture stick.
 Other HDMI capture devices, CSI2 camera connector or USB and USB sound cards, which are supported by Video 4 Linux 2 on Ubuntu Linux 18.04, may work (at your own risk).

 For sound in and out you could use the Behringer UCA202 and plug in the game console, a mixer or whatever you want.
 It works out of the box with the NVIDIA Jetson Nano.